CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/03-service-bus-send-receive.md

 1. Return to the portal after the application has completed processing the messages.
 Select **Peek from start** again and notice there are no messages in the queue.

      ![](./media/lab7-e3-14.png)

+## Summary

+In this lab, you:

+- Created Azure Service Bus resources using the Azure CLI

+- Provisioned a Service Bus namespace and queue

+- Assigned the Azure Service Bus Data Owner role to your Microsoft Entra account

+- Built and configured a .NET console application to interact with Service Bus

+- Added starter code and implemented message-sending logic

+- Added message-processing logic to retrieve and complete messages

+- Signed into Azure and successfully ran the application to validate end-to-end messaging

+## You have successfully completed the lab.